Click does the trick: understanding the 2022 Nobel Prize in Chemistry Inspire article

 Summary

-It is difficult to overstate the impact that click chemistry and bioorthogonal chemistry have had on science, particularly in physiological, biochemical, biomedical, and materials research.
-A number of additional click and bioorthogonal reactions have been developed since this ground-breaking work, and these chemical tools have enabled countless important discoveries and advances.
+It is difficult to overstate the impact that click chemistry and bioorthogonal chemistry have had on scientific research, especially in the fields of biosciences, biomedicine, and materials science.
+A number of additional click and bioorthogonal reactions have been developed since the ground-breaking highlighted by 2022 Nobel Prize in Chemistry, and these chemical tools have enabled countless important discoveries and advances.
 This really highlights the multidisciplinary nature of modern research.
 The initial work was done by organic chemists and is now widely used across many different fields, from cell biology to drug development to polymer science.
 There is a great deal of public misconception regarding what kinds of research are important.
 People often feel that research that does not directly address a societal need, such as the development of medicines or technology, is a waste of money.
 However, method development and basic research to gain fundamental knowledge are crucial building blocks for the life-changing applications of the future.

 References